-The Head and Neck Cancer Site Group (CSG) is led by Mr Andrew Harris, Consultant ENT Surgeon, with a pathway subgroup being set up to develop the pathway.
-The CSG includes representation from the full range of professions involved in delivering head and neck cancer services.
-They were all able to contribute and comment on the development of the optimal pathway during a range of workshops, CSG meetings and educational days, commenced in January 2018.
-An early draft was sent to multi-disciplinary teams (MDTs), Health Boards and Velindre NHS Trust in August 2018.
-Separate workshops were also held with the Clinical Nurse Specialist (CNS) and Allied Health Professional (AHP) members to embed the Rehabilitation and Person-Centred Care (PCC) elements into the pathway, ensuring all patient's needs are assessed and met in a timely manner.
-Wider consultation was sought in May and June 2019 from NHS Wales's stakeholders, including National Imaging and Pathology Networks and the third sector.
-Over 60 responses were received, and these were carefully considered during the revision process, prior to a final version being issued in July 2019.
+The first edition of the National Optimal Pathway for Breast Cancer was led by Miss Marianne Dillon, Consultant Breast Surgeon.
+The Cancer Site Group (CSG) includes representation from the full range of professions involved in delivering cancer services.
+They were all able to contribute and comment on the development of the optimal pathway during a range of pathway workshops, CSG meetings and educational days, commenced in January 2018.
+An early draft was sent to Breast Multidisciplinary Teams (MDTs), Health Boards and Velindre NHS Trust in August 2018.
+Separate workshops were also held with the Clinical Nurse Specialist (CNS) and Allied Health Professional (AHP) members to embed the Rehabilitation and Person-Centred Care (PCC) into the pathway, ensuring all patient's needs are assessed and met in a timely manner.
+Wider consultation was sought in May and June 2019 from NHS Wales's stakeholders, including National Imaging and Pathology Networks and the Third sector, over 67 responses were received, and these were all carefully considered during the revision process, prior to a final version being issued in July 2019.